-The Advanced Heart Failure and Heart Transplantation Fellowship, an ACGME-accredited, one-year clinical fellowship, gives fellows specialized education in the pathophysiology and treatment of heart failure, cardiac transplantation and mechanical circulatory support.
+The Advanced Heart Failure and Transplant Cardiology Fellowship, an ACGME-accredited, one-year clinical fellowship, gives fellows specialized education in the pathophysiology and treatment of heart failure, cardiac transplantation and mechanical circulatory support.

 During each of the past four years, the Smidt Heart Institute and Comprehensive Transplant Center performed more adult heart transplants than any other U.S. medical center, according to the United Network for Organ Sharing (UNOS).
 In 2013, the Smidt Heart Institute set a new standard for U.S. heart transplantation by completing 119 adult heart transplants, including two adult heart-lung transplants, and 23 Total Artificial Heart implants.

-In accordance with UNOS guidelines for the training of a heart transplant physician, Advanced Heart Failure and Transplantation fellows receive training in:
+In accordance with UNOS guidelines for the training of a heart transplant physician, Advanced Heart Failure and Transplant Cardiology fellows receive training in:

 - Management of heart failure patients within the entire clinical spectrum of drug refractory heart failure, from ambulatory to severe